probabilistic-anchoring/probanch/README.md

 The following dependencies are required for a basic installation of the framework:

 #### 1. Robot Operating System (ROS)

-The overall framework is a modularized framework consisting of several individual programs which are utilizing the infrastructure and communication protocols found in the [ROS (Robot Operating System)](http://wiki.ros.org/) environment.
 The appropriate ROS distributions for currently supported Ubuntu LTS releases can be installed through the following steps:

 * __Setup software packages and keys:__